mharen/mharen.github.io/_posts/2008/2008-01-05-come-again-american-express.md

 </ul>

 If you're still with me, there you have it.
 The scariest part of all this is that I'm starting to understand their side of it.
 Ridiculous.

----

-## 1 comments captured from [original post](https://blog.wassupy.com/2008/01/come-again-american-express.html) on Blogger

-**Unknown said on 2014-11-28**

-The travel management industry has been expanded in a vast direction.
-It not only provides personalized traveling service to corporate travelers, but, also provides, [corporate travel service with the help of American Express](http://www.brickelltravel.com/businesstravelservices.php" rel="nofollow), which, in turn helps to minimize the cost of business trips.